How to Determine the Ideal Lawn Watering Duration

 The Risks of Too Much Water

-Overwatering can lead to shallow root systems, making your lawn more susceptible to drought and disease.
-It can also encourage the growth of fungal diseases and pests.
+Excessive watering can lead to shallow root systems, making your lawn vulnerable to drought and disease.
+It can also foster the development of fungal diseases and attract pests.

-Implementing deep, infrequent watering sessions encourages roots to grow deeper, searching for moisture and thereby building a more drought-resistant lawn.
+Implementing a strategy of deep, infrequent watering encourages roots to extend deeper into the soil in search of moisture, thereby cultivating a more drought-resistant lawn.

 Timing and Technique